aSolorzano20/OCP_1Z0_829_theory/Chapter-5-Methods/chapter_5_methods.md

 - They use all uppercase letters with underscores between “words.”
 - The compiler will make sure that you do not accidentally try to update a final variable.
 - We are allowed to modify the referenced object or array’s contents.
-- can do is check that we don’t try to reassign treats to point to a different object.
+- Can do is check that we don’t try to reassign treats to point to a different object.
-- is assigned a value in a static initializer.
+- Is assigned a value in a static initializer.
 - final variables must be initialized with a value.
 <br>

 #### static Initializers
-- they should be run when the class is first loaded.
+- They should be run when the class is first loaded.
 - All static initializers run when the class is first used, in the order they are defined.
 - final variables aren’t allowed to be reassigned.
 <br>